Harmattan Season: Reception and awards

 In a starred review, Publishers Weekly wrote that the novel "[blends] elements of classic noir fiction (including a Chandleresque narrative voice) and fantastic acts of terroristic martyrdom..."
 The review called the novel "an unforgettable portrait of a place and a person trapped between two worlds and two cultures."
 Marlene Harris of Library Journal also gave the novel a starred review, calling it a "highly recommended hardboiled fantasy mystery."
 Harris recommended the novel for fans of the works of P. Djèlí Clark, Nnedi Okorafor, and Moses Ose Utomi.

 Abergale Shep of Grimdark Magazine praised the novel's worldbuilding, stating that "as readers are taken through dark alleys, shisha parlours and Ethnic Quarters designed to house the indigenous population, they are witnesses to the injustices against marginalised communities everywhere."
 Shep concluded that the novel "perfectly balances its hard-boiled and fantasy-noir elements, and somehow still manages to blend in cultural nuances throughout."

 Gary K. Wolfe of Locus commented on the way in which the story blurs genre lines.
 Wolfe stated that "The novel’s opening scene ... is pure hard-boiled PI fiction reminiscent of the Dashiell Hammett mode..."
 Wolfe later commented that "Despite its hardboiled trappings and its almost Gothic (but judiciously employed) fantasy elements, Harmattan Season mixes genres in a way not quite like any other novel I’ve read."
 Similarly, Alex Brown of Reactor stated that the novel "blends hardboiled detective noir with fantasy with alternate history, and the resulting mix is something wholly original."
-Brown stated that "Each year there are a handful of books that truly deserve to be called a “must-read,” and this, without a doubt, is one of them."
+Brown stated that "Each year there are a handful of books that truly deserve to be called a “must-read," and this, without a doubt, is one of them."

+The novel was nominated for a 2026 Ignyte Award for Outstanding Adult Novel.